 - How will your relationship change when you return from Peace Corps service after 27 months?

-- that the applicant has made satisfactory arrangements with the guardian for the care and support of all dependent children during any period of Peace Corps training and service;
+- That the applicant has made satisfactory arrangements for the care and support of all dependents during any period of Peace Corps training and service;

-- Although Peace Corps Volunteers may host visitors, they may not host visitors during their pre-service training (usually about 3-months), nor during their first three months of service (after pre-service training), nor during their last three months of service.
-Work schedules and living arrangements can be complex, and Volunteers need to obtain approval from their Peace Corps and their host-country supervisors for vacation days to spend time with visitors.
+In addition, although Peace Corps Volunteers may host visitors, they may not host visitors during their pre-service training (usually about three months), during their first three months of service (after pre-service training), or during their last three months of service.
+Work schedules and living arrangements can be complex, and Volunteers need to obtain approval from Peace Corps and their host country supervisors to use vacation days to host or spend time with visitors.

-- Whether you can cope with missing significant family events, such as births, marriages and graduations?
+- How do you plan to cope with missing significant family events such as birthdays, holidays, and graduations?

 The Peace Corps welcomes applications from veterans and from active duty military personnel who are interested in Peace Corps service after completion of their military service.
 However, before accepting an invitation for Peace Corps service, applicants should verify that their service in the Peace Corps will not interfere with any reserve obligations that they may have and that, except in case of war or national emergency, their presence will not be required for active or reserve duty for the duration of their Peace Corps service.
 Applicants with remaining reserve obligations are urged to obtain written confirmation of this from their commanding officer.